-As hard as it is to believe during winter, summer is eventually coming; and as hard as it is to believe in our winter coats, it’s wisest to start looking at your cooling system before you need it.
-Canada’s National Observer stated that 74% of Ontarians reported some sort of air conditioning system in their home, which means that most will come up against the question of whether to repair or replace their unit before the hot weather hits.
+If you live in London, Ontario, it is always wise to consider a new cooling system before you need it.
+Canada’s National Observer stated that 74% of Ontarians have an air conditioning system in their home which means that most people at some point, will question whether to repair or replace their units before the hot weather hits.

 Keeping Repair on the Table